Saaman Pourghadiri

 Practice Overview

-Saaman Pourghadiri has a diverse domestic and international practice focusing on commercial disputes, civil fraud, pensions, professional negligence banking and financial services.
-His work in the English courts often involves conflict of law, jurisdiction or foreign law issues.
+Saaman Pourghadiri acts in complex commercial disputes with a focus on civil fraud, pensions, professional negligence, and banking & financial services.
+His work is often cross-border engaging conflict of laws, jurisdiction and foreign law issues.

-Saaman is ranked in the legal directories in five areas (i) commercial disputes, (ii) civil fraud, (iii) pensions, (iv) banking and finance and (v) professional negligence.
-He is described as follows:
+Saaman is recognised by the legal directories in five areas (i) commercial disputes, (ii) civil fraud, (iii) pensions, (iv) banking and finance and (v) professional negligence.
+He is commended for:

 “His advocacy style is lovely – disarming, charming and extremely persuasive.”